 In order to keep our microbiota happy, we also need to consider the quality and quantity of prebiotics in our diet.
-These are usually obtained from plant foods and provide the nourishment for our gut flora.
-Prebiotics are non-digestible substrates which feed a diverse and healthy gut microbiome via a process of fermentation.
+These are usually obtained from plant foods and provide nourishment for our gut flora.
+Prebiotics are non-digestible substrates that feed a diverse and healthy gut microbiome via a process of fermentation.

 What to look for in a probiotic

-If supplementing, temperature is an important factor.
+If supplementing, the temperature is an important factor.
 Before taking, check the label to see if your probiotic needs to be refrigerated.
 Some can be kept at room temperature and some prefer cooler places.
 The live bacteria will then need to survive the acidic environment of the stomach and reach their destination – the GI tract.

 2/ Metabolic activity